Student Wellbeing Services

 Disability Service Homepage

 Disabilities include a wide range of situations from specific learning difficulties such as dyslexia, medical conditions such as sensory loss, epilepsy and diabetes to mental health difficulties, such as depression.
 You don't have to accept the label 'disability', but it can be used as a way to get support.
 The types of support you may be eligible for may include adaptations to study materials and procedures, flexible assessment arrangements, examination adjustments, specialist equipment and access to support workers.
 ‘Disclosure’ of disability is a key part of the process of ensuring appropriate support and equality.
 You will need to provide some medical evidence as part of this process; Disability Services can advise you about this process.

-Disability Support is part of Student Wellbeing Services.
+Disability Support is part of Student Based Services.
 The University has been developing services for students in this area for over 20 years and aims to help all prospective and current students who have a disability.

 We provide information and advice on:

-How to contact us
+How to Contact Us